Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Abstract

 \section{Abstract}

-We investigate the average of the number of representations of an integral binary quadratic form of fixed discriminant $-d$ by certain integral quaternary quadratic forms.
-We also find an estimate on the number of binary forms of fixed discriminant $-d$ which are represented by the given quaternary form.
+Let $-d$ be a a negative discriminant and let $T$ vary over a set of representatives of the integral equivalence classes of integral binary quadratic forms of discriminant $-d$.
+We prove an asymptotic formula for $d \to \infty$ for the average over $T$ of the number of representations of $T$ by an integral positive definite quaternary quadratic form and obtain bounds for averages of Fourier coefficients of linear combinations of Siegel theta series.
+We also find an asymptotic estimate from below on the number of binary forms of fixed discriminant $-d$ which are represented by a given quaternary form.
+In particular, we can show that for growing $d$ a positive proportion of the binary quadratic forms of discriminant $-d$ is represented by the given quaternary quadratic form.